 If you’re in college looking to lose a few pounds, you’ve come to the right place!
 If you are not a college student and still want to lose weight, this is a great place to start.
 Enjoying my 4 years at the University of Delaware, I know what it’s like to want to “enjoy your college years” without having to sacrifice any fun.
 I was not the skinniest girl in my sorority, but I did manage to keep my weight in check so that I could lose the 10-15 lbs I had gained during the year on my summer breaks.

-The College plan focuses on those who do not have a big kitchen.
+The College Plan focuses on those who do not have a big kitchen.
 The snacks are mostly items that do not need to be refrigerated.
 You can bring them to class.
 There are 5 meals each day.
 They all focus on clean foods but have other options for convenience.
 The 5th one comes AFTER dinner!
 Yes 🙂 You get a snack for when you study or party.
 You also get a small and short grocery list – that should last you weeks or months.
 You should be able to buy most of the items on campus or at a drug store.
 You can also have a lovely parent or relative send them to you 🙂